-Ancient Pueblo Bonito Buildings Had Geometric Patterns, Confirms New Study
+Ancient Pueblo Sun Temple Had Geometric Patterns, Confirms New Study

 However, the latest discovery may question the above statement.
-While studying the mysterious Sun Temple, researchers came across a few constructions that create equilateral triangles, 45-degree right triangles.
+While studying the mysterious Sun Temple in Colorado, a scientist came across some structures that contain triangles, squares, and even the "Golden rectangle."

-The Golden rectangle which also happened to be quite popular with architects in ancient Greece and Egypt are often utilized in Western art because of its impressive proportions.
-These were pretty precisely constructed.
+The Golden rectangle, which also happens to be quite popular with architects in ancient Greece and Egypt, is often utilized in Western art because of its impressive proportions.

-The Sun Temple archaeological site of Mesa Verde National park in Colorado, U.S. was built around 1200 AD by the Southwestern Pueblo people.
+The Sun Temple archaeological site of the Mesa Verde National Park in Colorado was built around 1200 AD by the Southwestern Pueblo people.

-Dr. Sherry Towers of the Arizona State University's Simon A. Levin Mathematical, Computational and Modeling Sciences Center discovered these remarkable structures.
-Apparently, she has spent many years studying the various facets linked to the archaeological site.
+Research professor Sherry Towers of the Arizona State University's Simon A. Levin Mathematical, Computational and Modeling Sciences Center discovered the geometrical constructs.
+Towers had spent many years studying the various facets linked to the archaeological site.

-Dr. Towers also noted that this particular site used to be an important place of ceremony for the Pueblo people which include solstice observations.
-Dr. Towers reveals that her main interest, however, is to determine whether the Pueblo people used this site to observe stars or not.
+Towers noted that this particular site used to be an important place of ceremony for the ancestral Pueblo people.
+It was also used to conduct observations of the solstices.
+Towers said that her initial interest in studying the Sun Temple involved determining whether the Pueblo people used this site to observe the stars as well.

 The Research Work And Findings

-After further research, they observed that the geometrical measurements which were used in the construction were known to anyone who has been to high school.
+In her investigation, Towers noticed some patterns in the layout and subsequently in the architecture of the site.
+After further research, she observed that the geometric patterns used in the construction were known to anyone who has been to high school.

-This is something which surprised the researchers including Dr. Towers who praised the architects and recognized their skill and capability.
+This is something that surprised Towers, who praised the architects and recognized their skill and capability.

-The researchers observed that the site basically relies on a common measurement unit which, is equal to just over 30cms in length.
-This comes to almost 1 foot according to the modern day measurements.
+Towers observed that the site basically relies on a common measurement unit that is equal to just over 30 centimeters, or close to 12 inches (1 foot) in length.

-A similar pattern is observed in various other recognizable Pueblo sites like the one in New Mexico.
+A similar pattern is observed in another Pueblo site - Pueblo Bonito in New Mexico.

-However, Dr. Towers added that more studies were required to establish if a common unit of measurement was in place.
+However, Towers added that more studies were required to establish if the Pueblo Bonito site makes use of the same unit of measurement as in the Sun Temple.

 From Our Sponsor